grislyeye/grislyeye.com/posts/black-griffin-session-31.md

 </dd>
 </dl>

 <p>As Orin brings the sword closer they hear a strange sound, like a low hum that seems come from inside their head!
-They recoil slightly.
+They recoil slightly.</p>

 <dl>
 <dt>Orin</dt>